ksarkies/XBee-Acquisition/README.md

 In addition to the board design and firmware, a number of tools are provided to manage the network and collect data using Linux based hardware.
-These include an acquisition coordination process that is intended to run on a small headless Linux box such as a Raspberry Pi or BeagleBone Board.
-This manages the network and connects to a user interface either on the same machine or separately.
-It uses a TCP/IP sockets interface.
+These include an acquisition coordination process that is intended to run on a small headless Linux box such as a Raspberry Pi or BeagleBone.
+This manages the network and connects to a user interface program running either on the same machine or at another location.
+It uses a TCP/IP sockets interface that will allow remote connections over the Internet.

+A number of test and debug firmwares are available as well as schematics for prototyping boards used as test nodes.

 Subdirectories:

+* **Documentation**:           A set of documents relevant to design and implementation.

+* **gEDA-XBee-Test**:          Schematics for prototype boards for testing purposes.

-* Kicad-Main:              Schematic and PCB for watermeter unit
+* **Kicad-Main**:              Schematic and PCB for watermeter unit main board.

-* Kicad-Mounts:            Schematic and PCB for XBee and LED mounts
+* **Kicad-Mounts**:            Schematic and PCB for XBee and LED mount boards.

+* **watermeter-test**:         Firmware for the remote unit ATTiny481, in C, for use with flow bench testing over a serial interface.
+XBee is not used.

-* XBee-acqcontrol:         Control software for the coordinator, C++
+* **XBee-acqcontrol**:         Control software for the coordinator; in C++.

-* XBee-bootloader-M168:    Bootloader for a remote unit with ATMega168
+* **XBee-bootloader-M168**:    Bootloader for a remote unit with ATMega168.

-* XBee-experimental-T4313: Bootloader for a remote unit with ATTiny4313
+* **XBee-experimental-T4313**: Bootloader for a remote unit with ATTiny4313.

-* XBee-firmware:           Firmware for remote unit ATTiny481, in C
+* **XBee-firmware**:           Firmware for the remote unit ATTiny481, in C.

-* XBee-firmware-NARTOS:    Firmware for remote unit ATTiny481 using NARTOS scheduler
+* **XBee-firmware-NARTOS**:    Firmware for remote unit ATTiny481 using the NARTOS scheduler.

-* XBee-GUI:                Linux PC based GUI for network control, C++ and QT
+* **XBee-GUI**:                Linux PC based GUI for network control; C++ and QT.

-* XBee-node-example-M168:  Example to send dummy message via XBee
+* **XBee-node-example-M168**:  Example to send dummy message via XBee for testing.

-* XBee-utility:            Some tools for direct interaction with XBee
+* **XBee-utility**:            Some tools for direct interaction with XBee over a serial interface.

-* watermeter-test:         Firmware for use with flow bench testing

 K. Sarkies
 29 January 2016